-Existing generative model based saliency detection model \cite{jing2020uc} are based on single version ground truth.
+Existing generative model based saliency detection models \cite{jing2020uc} are based on single version ground truth.
 Although \cite{jing2020uc} generated multiple pseudo ground truth, the training pipeline is the same as our experiment \enquote{\_A} in Table \ref{tab:general_methods_comparison}, where the model simply learns from more pair of samples with dataset $D2=\{\{x_i^j,y_i^j\}_{j=0}^M\}_{i=1}^N$.
 To compare uncertainty maps based on the single annotation ($y^0$ in our case) and multiple annotations ($\{y^j\}_{j=1}^M$), we train the three latent variable models with single majority voting ground truth $y^0$, and show model performance in Table \ref{tab:general_methods_comparison_single_gt}.
-Similarly, we find that the majority voting ground truth based latent variable models lead to comparable performance as the base model \enquote{Base\_M} trained with $y^0$, which is consistent with our multi-annotation based setting.
+Similarly, we find that the majority voting ground truth based latent variable models lead to comparable performance as the base model \enquote{Base\_M} trained with $y^0$.
 Then, we compare the uncertainty map difference of the two settings in Fig.~\ref{fig:uncertainty_map_comparison_single_gt}.
-Different from our strategy with uniform uncertainty activation within the less confident region, the majority voting ground truth along based model usually generate uncertainty distributing along object boundaries, making it less effective in modeling the \enquote{subjective nature} of saliency, which explains the necessity of multiple annotations for saliency divergence modeling.
+Different from our strategy with uniform uncertainty activation within the less confident region, the majority voting ground truth based model usually generate uncertainty distributing along object boundaries, making it less effective in modeling the \enquote{subjective nature} of saliency, which explains the necessity of multiple annotations for saliency divergence modeling.